dennuguyen/comp1531-proj/src/assumptions.md

 ## auth.py

 ### auth_login()
-- multiple logins are allowed and return the same u_id but different token
+- multiple logins are allowed and return the same u_id and token

 ### auth_logout()
-- valid token allows successful logout
-- logout without valid token returns False
+- use of invalidated token returns False

 ### auth_register()
 - when user registers, automatically login